 Review of Karnelund’s farm hotel in Gislöv on Österlen

 We couldn’t ask for more of our superior room, the (name) apartment.
 The two-story room with its modern furniture keeps the charm of the building, conserving the history of this old farmer’s village.
-Wooden floor, metal stairways, cotton pillows, and a small veranda overgrown by wine plants just gave us the vacation feeling with the extra Swedish design touch.
+Wooden floors, metal stairways, cotton pillows, and a small veranda overgrown by wine plants just gave us the vacation feeling with the extra Swedish design touch.
 The rain shower after a day in the sand at the Sandhammaren beach was just the cherry on top.
-While the bed is on the first floor, a sitting corner with books and a skylight with the sense of the timber, created an inviting first floor.
+While the bed is on the first floor, a sitting corner with books and a skylight with the sense of the timber created an inviting first floor.
 Although you don’t hear anything from the neighboring apartments, it is easy to get in touch with your fellow guest due to the wooden chairs on the continuous veranda around the building.

 Breakfast & Dinner at Karnelund Krog & Rum

 The plan for our last night in Sweden was clear: Sunset watching on the stones of Ales Stenar.
 But after a day at the beach, we were starving.
-It was time to finally try the infamous culinary skills from Peter.
+It was time to finally try their infamous culinary skills from Peter.
 We started with some local Kambodcha and alcohol-free local beer with some freshly baked bread and tomato butter.
 Meanwhile, the kitchen was preparing a delicious vegetarian meal for Daan and some freshly caught fish with local potatoes for Karl.
-The dinner at Karnelund Krog & Rum was exactly what we needed to finish an exciting but relaxing last day in Sweden.
+The dinner at Karnelund Krog & Rum was precisely what we needed to finish an exciting but relaxing last day in Sweden.
 Oh, and leave some space in your stomach for one of their delicious desserts.
 Yummy.